-The Tolland Education Foundation (TEF) was founded more than fifteen years ago on one core principle: to inspire – and fund – innovative, creative learning experiences in Tolland Public Schools (TPS).
+The Tolland Education Foundation (TEF) was founded twenty years ago on one core principle: to inspire – and fund – innovative, creative learning experiences in Tolland Public Schools (TPS).
 Experiences that enrich academics and build life skills from our youngest to our oldest students of all abilities.

 TEF is a 501c3 organization and grants are funded solely on the generous tax-deductible donations of members of the community.
 Through their generosity, TEF is able to be a consistent resource for our superintendent, principals, teachers, paraprofessionals and staff members.
 Donations enable TEF to ‘show up’ for them when their unique ideas surpass their funds.